 Picturing the Revolution

 Typing the words “French Revolution” into a Google search will produce a message something like this: “about 45,100,000 results (0.44 seconds).”
-So doing a Google search for just about anything you come across in The Clock Mistress will give you lots to read.
+So doing a Google search for just about anything you come across in Nightfall in Paris will give you lots to read.
 Here are some sites that might help you picture the Revolution, too.

 Paintings by Jacques Louis David:

 “The Brutus” or The Lictors Returning to Brutus the Bodies of his Sons (1789).
-This was the work at the center of the sensational Louvre exhibit in the summer of 1789.
-(I have taken a small chronological liberty, opening the exhibition in June not July.
-It opened just after the storming of the Bastille not the day after the Tennis Court Oath.)
+This was the work at the center of a sensational Louvre exhibit in the summer of 1789.
+(Guests at the Duchess' New Year's Eve party discuss it.
+It is the subject matter of Sophie's ill-fated trip to the theater.)
 Khan Academy has a wonderful short video about the painting at https://www.khanacademy.org/humanities/monarchy-enlightenment/neo-classicism/v/david-the-lictors-returning-to-brutus-the-bodies-of-his-sons-1789

-Tennis Court Oath (1790): David captures the euphoria of the moment, and this site identifies many of the important French Revolutionary figures in the composition: http://pages.uoregon.edu/dluebke/301ModernEurope/TennisCourtOath.html
+Tennis Court Oath (1790): David captures the euphoria of the moment (Theo describes witnessing it), and this site identifies many of the important French Revolutionary figures in the composition: http://pages.uoregon.edu/dluebke/301ModernEurope/TennisCourtOath.html

-Portrait of Antoine-Laurent and Marie-Anne Lavoisier (1788): an arresting double portrait of the great French chemist and his talented wife at http://www.bc.edu/bc_org/avp/cas/his/CoreArt/art/neocl_dav_lavois.html
+Portrait of Antoine-Laurent and Marie-Anne Lavoisier (1788): an arresting double portrait of the great French chemist and his talented wife (Sophie meets them at Marguerite's salon) at ahttp://www.bc.edu/bc_org/avp/cas/his/CoreArt/art/neocl_dav_lavois.html

-The March of the Women of Paris on Versailles (1789) One can imagine Marine and Josephine marching with the fierce women David sketches at https://en.wikipedia.org/wiki/Women%27s_March_on_Versailles#/media/File:Women%27s_March_on_Versailles01.jpg
+The March of the Women of Paris on Versailles (1789) One can imagine marching with these fierce women David sketches at https://en.wikipedia.org/wiki/Women%27s_March_on_Versailles#/media/File:Women%27s_March_on_Versailles01.jpg

 Paintings by Élisabeth Louise Vigée Le Brun